apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Senate GOP blocks bill to guarantee access to IVF nationwide**
+**Southwest Airlines Boeing flight experienced terrifying 'Dutch roll' with 175 passengers on board**

-You can read more about it [here](https://www.cnn.com/2024/06/13/politics/senate-ivf-bill-vote/index.html).
+You can read more about it [here](https://nypost.com/2024/06/14/us-news/southwest-airlines-boeing-flight-experienced-dutch-roll-midair/).

 ## Requirements
 - Python 3.8